 The Enhanced Multiple Entry PHR MAC CE is identified by a MAC subheader with eLCID as specified in Table 6.2.1-2b.
 It has a variable size with following fields:

-- Ci: This field indicates the presence of P-MPR values with SSBRI(s)/CRI(s) for the Serving Cell with ServCellIndex i as specified in TS 38.331 [5].
-The Ci field set to 1 indicates that P-MPR values with SSBRI(s)/CRI(s) for the Serving Cell with ServCellIndex i is reported.
-The Ci field set to 0 indicates that P-MPR values with SSBRI(s)/CRI(s) for the Serving Cell with ServCellIndex i is not reported;
+- Ci: This field indicates the presence of PH field(s) for the Serving Cell with ServCellIndex i as specified in TS 38.331 [5].
+The Ci field set to 1 indicates that PH field(s) for the Serving Cell with ServCellIndex i is reported.
+The Ci field set to 0 indicates that a PH field for the Serving Cell with ServCellIndex i is not reported;

 - R: Reserved bit, set to 0;

 - V: This field indicates if the PH value is based on a real transmission or a reference format.
 For Type 1 PH, the V field set to 0 indicates real transmission on PUSCH and the V field set to 1 indicates that a PUSCH reference format is used.
 For Type 2 PH, the V field set to 0 indicates real transmission on PUCCH and the V field set to 1 indicates that a PUCCH reference format is used.
 For Type 3 PH, the V field set to 0 indicates real transmission on SRS and the V field set to 1 indicates that an SRS reference format is used.
 Furthermore, for Type 1, Type 2, and Type 3 PH, the V field set to 0 indicates the presence of the octet containing the associated PCMAX,f,c field and the MPE field, and the V field set to 1 indicates that the octet containing the associated PCMAX,f,c field and the MPE field is omitted;